cdr74/AutoSquash/README.md

 -   Connect with OTEL collector and the send dat to prometheus (should be seperate package for distribution)
 -   Enabled Xsquash4GitLab connector (plugin)
 -   Enabled gitlab.bugtracker bugtracker (plugin)
+-   Added Grafana to Prometheus

 **Todo**

 -   Add root CA to keystore and tune ssl for performance (out of the box is ... meh)
--   Setup Grafana to visualize data in prometheus
 -   Set a proper Tomcat connector config "application.properties", requires patching of war file
 -   Prod grade log config in "log4j2.xml"
 -   find a smarter patching approach